ThePiep/adventofcode/README.md

 ## Advent of Code (AoC)

-This repository contains my progress on my solutions to eh yearly [Advent of Code](https://adventofcode.com/) event.
+This repository contains my progress on my solutions to the yearly [Advent of Code](https://adventofcode.com/) event.

 ### Obtaining input files